bluetoother/bipso/doc/spec.md

 In BIPSO, an IPSO Smart Object will be mapped to a BLE **Characteristic** with a well-defined **Characteristic Value**.
 The **Characteristic Value** is a piece of data containing IPSO Resources on a Smart Object.

-The following table are cross-references between a IPSO Smart Object and its BIPSO-defined Characteristic, each column in this table is:
+The following table is a cross-reference between a IPSO Smart Object and its BIPSO-defined Characteristic, each column in this table is:

 * **Object ID**: IPSO Object identifier defined by IPSO Alliance.
 For example, **lightCtrl (3311)** is a light controller Smart Object, its ID is `'lightCtrl'` in string and `3311` in number.
 * **Char.
 UUID**: BIPSO-defined Characteristic UUID corresponding to an IPSO Object.